Introduction

 Drones

 Please note the use of passenger-operated drones is not permitted during your voyage.
-This is for general safety as well as the protection of the vulnerable wildlife and other passengers’ personal security.
+This is for general safety as well as the protection of the vulnerable wildlife and other guests’ personal security.

 Lifesaving equipment, life vest, and safety on board.

-We stress the importance of becoming acquainted with the ships safety plan.
-Special safety regulations will apply on landings with the tender boats.
-Please follow the instructions given by the Expedition Leader and crew/ staff.
-Special lifejackets for use during landings will be handed out to all passengers before first landing.
+During the sailing, special safety regulations will apply on landings with the Expedition boats.
+Please follow the instructions given by the Expedition Leader and crew/staff.
+Special lifejackets for use during landings will be provided to all passengers.
 A mandatory briefing regarding the safety guidelines will also be given.

 Smoking Policy